 Twins who share a placenta might have extra complications.
 Sometimes their blood supply is shared unequally, which can cause health problems for both twins.
 Or if the placenta itself is shared unequally, this can mean that one twin doesn’t get enough nutrients and doesn’t grow as well.

 You can’t stop some of these complications from happening.
-But you can reduce your chance of having them – or stop them from getting worse – by going to your antenatal appointments and telling your obstetrician, doctor or midwife if you have any physical symptoms or feelings that something is wrong.
+But you can reduce your risk of having them – or stop them from getting worse – by going to your antenatal appointments and telling your obstetrician, doctor or midwife if you have any physical symptoms or feelings that something is wrong.

 Not all pregnancy health problems are physical.
 If you have emotional changes that last longer than two weeks or that get in the way of your daily life, it could be a sign of depression or another problem.
 Talk with your midwife or doctor about any emotional changes.
 You can also call Lifeline